yoshitsugu/amazon-chime-sdk-js/guides/03_API_Overview.md

 const meetingSession = new DefaultMeetingSession(configuration, logger, deviceController);
 ```

+### 1e.
+Create a meeting from your server application

+In your meeting service, you can create a Chime object without the Amazon Chime SDK for JavaScript.
+See [Getting responses from your server application](https://github.com/aws/amazon-chime-sdk-js#getting-responses-from-your-server-application) for more information.

 ## 2. Configure the session

 Before starting the meeting session, you should configure audio and video devices.
 By default, no devices are selected.